 Have a 3.0 grade point average;

-Be pursuing an undergraduate or graduate degree at Ball State University;
+Pursuing an undergraduate or graduate degree at Ball State University;

 Finalists will be contacted for an interview.